Congenital Adrenal Hyperplasia

 What is congenital adrenal hyperplasia (CAH)?

-Congenital adrenal hyperplasia, also called CAH, is a genetic disorder in which the two adrenal glands do not work properly.
-Children inherit one gene that causes this disorder from each of their parents.
-The adrenal glands, located on top of each kidney, make hormones that are essential for body functions.
+Congenital adrenal hyperplasia, also called CAH, is a genetic disorder in which the two adrenal glands do not function properly.
+Children inherit two abnormal copies of the gene from each of their parents.
+The adrenal glands, located on top of each kidney, make important hormones, such as cortisol, that are essential for body functions.

-People with CAH lack one of the enzymes needed for proper function of the adrenal glands.
-(An enzyme is a protein that causes a chemical change in the body.)
-Without the enzyme, the adrenal glands may produce too little of the hormones cortisol and/or aldosterone and too much androgen.
+The genetic defect in CAH leads to abnormal enzyme (a protein that causes a chemical change in the body) activity in the adrenal glands that are needed for proper function.
+Without the enzyme, the adrenal glands may produce too little (or nothing) of the hormones cortisol and/or aldosterone and too much androgen.
 CAH can be severe (classic) or mild (nonclassic).

 How is CAH diagnosed?

-In the United States and many other countries, newborns are checked for CAH with a blood test.
+In the United States and many other countries, newborns are screened for CAH with a blood test from a heel prick right after birth (referred to as newborn screening).
 Diagnosis in infancy or later also may include: